 Shot British soldier named by MoD

-A British soldier shot dead in Afghanistan has been named as Pte Matthew Haseldin, from 2nd Battalion, The Mercian Regiment.
+A British soldier shot dead in Afghanistan on Tuesday has been named by the Ministry of Defence.

-His death takes the total number of UK military personnel to have died since operations in Afghanistan began in 2001 to 358.
+His death brings the total number of UK military personnel to have died since operations in Afghanistan began in 2001 to 358.

 In a statement the Ministry of Defence called him a "rising star".